Dan Koh

 Daniel Arrigg Koh (born January 1, 1985) is an American politician.
-Koh was Deputy Assistant to President Joe Biden and Deputy Director of the White House Office of Intergovernmental Affairs.
+He was a deputy assistant to President Joe Biden and deputy director of the White House Office of Intergovernmental Affairs.
+He is the Democratic nominee in Massachusetts's 6th congressional district.

 Early life and education

 Koh was born to doctors Howard K. Koh and Claudia A. Arrigg, the middle of three children.
 His father later served as United States Assistant Secretary for Health for President Barack Obama.
-Koh's mother is the granddaughter of Lebanese emigrants who arrived in Lawrence, Massachusetts in the 1890s.
+Koh's mother is the granddaughter of Lebanese emigrants who arrived in Lawrence, Massachusetts, in the 1890s.
 His uncle, Harold Hongju Koh, was Dean of Yale Law School and a Legal Adviser of the Department of State.

 Koh and his two siblings graduated from Phillips Academy, where their mother attended and serves as an Alumni Trustee.
-He earned a B.A. from Harvard College and an M.B.A. from Harvard Business School.
+He earned a Bachelor of Arts degree from Harvard University and a Master of Business Administration from Harvard Business School.

 Career

 At the age of 29, Koh became chief of staff to Boston Mayor Marty Walsh after a stint as chief of staff for Arianna Huffington.
 Koh was featured in Forbes 30 Under 30 and the Boston Business Journal 40 Under 40.
+He left the Walsh administration to run in the 2018 election for Massachusetts's 3rd congressional district, in which he lost the Democratic primary to Lori Trahan by 145 votes, receiving 18,435 votes to Trahan's 18,580 votes.